-A 0% balance transfer card can offer the opportunity for you to transfer most existing debts to a 0% intro APR balance transfer card, you’ll pay no interest for a set introductory period — anywhere from 6 to 18 months, sometimes even more.
+When you transfer existing debts to a 0% intro APR balance transfer card, you’ll pay no interest for a set introductory period — anywhere from six to 18 months, sometimes more.
 After the intro period, the APR reverts to the rate extended with your application approval.

 With these cards, you can transfer existing debt up to the limit you’re allowed, with the benefit of consolidating multiple payments into one.
-And because your debt accrues no interest, the total you pay to your provider each month is applied directly to your principal.
+Because your debt accrues no interest, the total you pay to your provider each month is applied directly to your principal.

 You may, however, be on the hook for a fee for each transfer.
 But depending on the total debt you carry, the interest you save by moving your debt to a 0% intro APR card can outweigh these fees.

 How to find the lowest balance transfer rate

 Narrow down your offers by weighing the overall benefits of no-balance transfer credit cards:

 The introductory APR.

 The best offers extend a 0% intro APR on balance transfers for 12 months or more.

 The introductory period.

 The time you’re allowed to transfer balances can vary.
-Card providers offer 0% interest from 6 months to 18 months or more.
+Card providers offer 0% intro APRs from six months to 18 months or more.
 Look for the longest promo you’re eligible for to take advantage of stronger interest savings.